FAQs

 Is there a Facilitation Guide?

-Yes, our revised Facilitation Guide is available for download on the course platform and through the MyNACCHO platform.
+Our new Facilitator's Guide will be available in September!
+For reference, the old version of the Facilitation Guide is available for download on the course platform and through the MyNACCHO platform.
 Just create your free account.
 Additionally, page-specific content from the Facilitation Guide is available via a ‘dropdown’ at the top of each course’s page.
 This only viewable if you are signed into the course as a ‘group leader’.
 The guide includes an overview of the course content, tips on how to facilitate social justice dialogues, suggested activities, sample worksheets and more.

 Does the Roots of Health Inequity Course offer CEU credits?